wp-plugins/canada-post-woocommerce-shipping/readme.txt

 Customers will get automatic email notifications about the status of their shipment.

-Please contact us at info@wooforce.com in case you have any questions.
+Please contact us at info@wooforce.com in case you have any questions.Visit our company site [WooForce](http://www.wooforce.com/).

 == Installation ==